angular/angular/aio/content/guide/setup.md

-@title
-Setup for local development
+# Setup for local development

-@intro
-Install the Angular QuickStart seed for faster, more efficient development on your machine.

-@description

 {@a develop-locally}